Tinker Crate Subscription Box Review + Coupon– September 2016

 Every box comes with a copy of TinkerZine magazine, which includes articles about that month’s theme, as well as smaller projects and experiments.
-This month’s theme is Electricity!
-This makes me so happy!
-I honestly feel like the more often my kids are exposed to electrical engineering, the better off they will be.
-I do this box with my nine-year-old son, and he loves Tinker Crate!
+This month’s theme is all about living lights!
+Intriguing!
+I do this box with my ten-year-old son.

 Here’s a peek at the table of contents from this month’s TinkerZine.
 In addition to the large project that Tinker Crate sends, the magazine has several articles plus smaller projects you and your child can undertake to gain a deeper knowledge of the scientific principles of that month’s topic.

 This month’s big project is sewable circuits!
 My son and I are almost always thrilled with Tinker Crate’s project selections!